-Embrace innovation and creativity, identify and demonstrate best management practices for all utilities' assets.
+Embrace innovation and creativity, identify and demonstrate best management practices for all Castle Rock Water's assets.

-The Utilities Department is responsible for operating more than \$500 million worth of infrastructure.
+Castle Rock Water is responsible for operating more than \$567 million worth of infrastructure.
 In order to meet our Vision and Mission, we must continually evaluate the operation of this infrastructure and work to optimize its performance both on a daily basis and over the long term.
 Much of the infrastructure being managed has been designed to last for decades.
-Optimizing the operation of the infrastructure today including proactive maintenance, will ensure that it continues to operate for its full designed life and beyond.
-This cost entails a broad range of goals and objectives designed ultimately to increase the efficiency of the Utilities operations and extend the life of the assets being managed by the utility for the benefit of the customers being served by this infrastructure.
+Optimizing the operation of the infrastructure today including proactive maintenance, ensuring that it continues to operate for its full designed life and beyond.
+This strategy entails a broad range of goals and objectives designed ultimately to increase the efficiency of the Utilities operations and extend the life of the assets being managed by the utility for the benefit of the customers being served by this infrastructure.
 Product quality, operational resiliency, operational optimization, and infrastructure stability are important Effective Utility Management initiative attributes addressed in this strategy.
 Goals and objectives for Strategy 5 are: